Frequently Asked Questions (FAQ)

 Currently, all Lane Community College GED preparation courses through the ABSE department are tuition free.
 Some of our college prep courses require that you purchase a textbook.
 Classes at Main Campus and Downtown Campus require a $27 per term transportation fee.

-The ABSE/GED program at the Main Campus and Downtown Campus charges a LCC Transportation fee of $27.
-This will allow students at these 2 locations to obtain a free LTD Bus Pass.
+The ABSE/GED program at the Main Campus and Downtown Campus charges a LCC transportation fee of $27.
+This will allow students at these 2 locations to obtain a LTD Bus Pass for no additional charge.
 All other ABSE/GED sites will remain free of charge and students will not be eligible for a free or discounted bus pass.

 Can I get a free tutor?